Wednesday, July 3, at 7 p.m.

 advancing progressive ideas and actions

-A film by Pam Sporn, Detroit 48202: Conversations Along A Postal Route is a remarkable journey through Detroit at a crossroads.
-Our guide is Wendell Watkins, an African-American mail carrier, giving voice to the working-class Detroiters he has faithfully served for thirty years, seamlessly weaving nuanced stories and history about segregation, challenging disinvestment, and still reimagining an inclusive and equitable city.
-A man, a postal route, a committed community and a changing city.
+A film by Pam Sporn, Detroit 48202, is a remarkable journey through Detroit at a crossroads.
+Our guide is Wendell Watkins, an African-American mail carrier, giving voice to the working-class Detroiters he has faithfully served, seamlessly weaving nuanced stories and history about segregation, challenging disinvestment, and still reimagining an inclusive & equitable city.

 The Green Book Chronicles